norvig/paip-lisp/docs/chapter5.md

 `>`

 In the end, it is the technique that is important-not the program.
-ELIZA !!!(span) {:.smallcaps} has been "explained away" and should rightfully be moved to the curio shelf.
+ELIZA has been "explained away" and should rightfully be moved to the curio shelf.
 Pattern matching in general remains important technique, and we will see it again in subsequent chapters.
 The notion of a rule-based translator is also important.
 The problem of understanding English (and other languages) remains an important part of AI.
 Clearly, the problem of understanding English is not solved by ELIZA.
-!!!(span) {:.smallcaps} In part V, we will address the problem again, using more sophisticated techniques.
+In part V, we will address the problem again, using more sophisticated techniques.

 ## 5.5 History and References
-{:#s0030}
-{:.h1hd}

-As mentioned above, the original article describing ELIZA !!!(span) {:.smallcaps} is Weizenbaum 1966.
+As mentioned above, the original article describing ELIZA is Weizenbaum 1966.
 Another dialog system using similar pattern-matching techniques is [Kenneth Colby's (1975)](B9780080571157500285.xhtml#bb0235)PARRY.
-!!!(span) {:.smallcaps} This program simulated the conversation of a paranoid person well enough to fool several professional psychologists.
+This program simulated the conversation of a paranoid person well enough to fool several professional psychologists.
-Although the pattern matching techniques were simple, the model of belief maintained by the system was much more sophisticated than ELIZA !!!(span) {:.smallcaps} .
-Colby has suggested that dialog programs like ELIZA, !!!(span) {:.smallcaps} augmented with some sort of belief model like PARRY !!!(span) {:.smallcaps} , could be useful tools in treating mentally disturbed people.
+Although the pattern matching techniques were simple, the model of belief maintained by the system was much more sophisticated than ELIZA.
+Colby has suggested that dialog programs like ELIZA, augmented with some sort of belief model like PARRY, could be useful tools in treating mentally disturbed people.
 According to Colby, it would be inexpensive and effective to have patients converse with a specially designed program, one that could handle simple cases and alert doctors to patients that needed more help.
-Weizenbaum's book *Computer Power and Human Reason* (1976) discusses ELIZA !!!(span) {:.smallcaps} and PARRY !!!(span) {:.smallcaps} and takes a very critical view toward Colby's suggestion.
+Weizenbaum's book *Computer Power and Human Reason* (1976) discusses ELIZA and PARRY and takes a very critical view toward Colby's suggestion.
 Other interesting early work on dialog systems that model belief is reported by[Allan Collins (1978)](B9780080571157500285.xhtml#bb0240) and [Jamie Carbonell (1981)](B9780080571157500285.xhtml#bb0160).

 ## 5.6 Exercises
-{:#s0035}
-{:.h1hd}

-**Exercise  5.2 [m]** Experiment with this version of ELIZA !!!(span) {:.smallcaps} .
+**Exercise 5.2 [m]** Experiment with this version of ELIZA.
 Show some exchanges where it performs well, and some where it fails.
 Try to characterize the difference.
 Which failures could be fixed by changing the rule set, which by changing the `pat-match` function (and the pattern language it defines), and which require a change to the `eliza` program itself?

-**Exercise  5.3 [h]** Define a new set of rules that make ELIZA !!!(span) {:.smallcaps} give stereotypical responses to some situation other than the doctor-patient relationship.
+**Exercise 5.3 [h]** Define a new set of rules that make ELIZA give stereotypical responses to some situation other than the doctor-patient relationship.
 Or, write a set of rules in a language other than English.
 Test and debug your new rule set.

-**Exercise  5.4 [s]** We mentioned that our version of ELIZA !!!(span) {:.smallcaps} cannot handle commas or double quote marks in the input.
+**Exercise 5.4 [s]** We mentioned that our version of ELIZA cannot handle commas or double quote marks in the input.
 However, it seems to handle the apostrophe in both input and patterns.
 Explain.

 **Exercise 5.5 [h]** Alter the input mechanism to handle commas and other punctuation characters.
 Also arrange so that the user doesn't have to type parentheses around the whole input expression.
 (Hint: this can only be done using some Lisp functions we have not seen yet.
 Lookat `read-lineand read-from-string`.)

-**Exercise  5.6 [m]** Modify ELIZA !!!(span) {:.smallcaps} to have an explicit exit.
+**Exercise 5.6 [m]** Modify ELIZA to have an explicit exit.
 Also arrange so that the output is not printed in parentheses either.

 **Exercise 5.7 [m]** Add the "memory mechanism" discussed previously to ELIZA.
-!!!(span) {:.smallcaps} Also add some way of definining synonyms like "everyone" and "everybody."
+Also add some way of defining synonyms like "everyone" and "everybody."

 **Exercise 5.8 [h]** It turns out that none of the rules in the given script uses a variable more than once-there is no rule of the form `(?x... ?x)`.
 Write a pattern matcher that only adds bindings, never checks variables against previous bindings.
 Use the `time` special form to compare your function against the current version.

 **Exercise 5.9 [h]** Winston and Horn's book *Lisp* presents a good pattern-matching program.
 Compare their implementation with this one.
 One difference is that they handle the case where the first element of the pattern is a segment variable with the following code (translated into our notation):